Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 950M should theoretically be a bit superior to the Radeon R7 240 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 950M should be a little bit faster than the Radeon R7 240 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison